githubofwzh/gitskills/README.md

 # gitskills
-Creating a new branch is quick AND simple and merge.
+Creating a new branch is quick AND simple .